MRCIEU/COVIDITY_selbias/3.aim3-examples/ALSPAC/README.md

+# Exploring bias due to selection in the association of BMI with SARS-CoV-2 infection in ALSPAC

 This corresponds to the **multivariable logistic** regression analyses of the association between BMI and **SARS-CoV-2 infection** (***"SECTION 2: EMPIRICAL COHORT ANALYSES - Exploring bias due to selection in the association of BMI with SARS-CoV-2 infection and death-with-COVID-19"***).
 Complete case models were adjusted for *age, sex, smoking status, educational attainment* and *Index of Multiple Deprivation*.

 Comparisons were: